sickrov/sickrov.github.io/README.md

 - **Scheduler**: Scheduling refers to making sure that Pods are matched to Nodes so that Kubelet can run them Watches for newly Pods that have no Node assigned.
 This component assign pods with nodes
 - **etcd**: Data storage, persistent, consistent and distributed.
 Is Kubernetes's database and the key value storage where it keeps the complete state of the clusters.
 - **Kube Controller manager**: check several resources, for example the replica sets or the deployments in order to check if for example we have the correct number of pods or nodes running.
 It controls replication, tokens and account services to the API.
-- Cloud controller manager: Is the specific controller for flow controls and applications, i.e: if you have clusters in aws or openstack.
+- **Cloud controller manager**: Is the specific controller for flow controls and applications, i.e: if you have clusters in aws or openstack.

 ### How pods communicate with each other.
 ![](.//media/Screenshot-67.jpg)